-High-frequency words are usually understood and produced faster than low-frequency words.
+High-frequency words are usually understood and produced faster than lowfrequency words.
 Although the effect of word frequency is a reliable phenomenon in many domains of language processing, it remains unclear whether and how frequency affects pronominal anaphoric resolution.
-We evaluated this issue by means of two self-paced reading experiments.
-Native speakers of Spanish read sentences containing the anaphoric noun or pronoun at the subject syntactic position (Experiment 1) or at the object syntactic position (Experiment 2) while the antecedent of the anaphor was either a high-frequency or a lowfrequency word.
+We evaluated this issue by means of two selfpaced reading experiments.
+Native speakers of Spanish read sentences containing the anaphoric noun or pronoun at the subject syntactic position (Experiment 1) or at the object syntactic position (Experiment 2) while the antecedent of the anaphor was either a high-frequency or a low-frequency word.
 Results showed that nominal anaphors were read faster when referring to high-frequency than to low-frequency antecedents, and faster when referring to subjects than to objects.
 Critically, pronoun reading times were unaffected by the frequency and by the syntactic position of the antecedent.
 These results are congruent with theories assuming that syntactic information of the words is not frequency sensitive.

-Keywords: word frequency, self-paced reading, anaphor resolution
+Keywords: word frequency, self-paced reading, anaphor resolution, pronoun

-1. Introduction
+Introduction

 Word-frequency effects are among the most robust phenomena in language processing: words that are used more frequently are usually processed faster and more accurately.

 The word frequency effect is a reliable phenomenon observed under several circumstances.
 For instance, in comparison to low-frequency words, high-frequency words yielded faster responses in reading (e.g. Rayner & Duffy, 1986), lexical decision (e.g. Schilling, Rayner & Chumbley, 1998) and picture naming tasks (e.g. Oldfield & Wingfield, 1965; Almeida, Knobel, Finkbeiner & Caramazza, 2007).
-Also, linguistic performance of brain damaged
+Also, linguistic performance of brain damaged patients is determined by word frequency, as reflected by the fact that high-frequency words are preserved more often in comparison to low-frequency words (e.g., Dell, 1990; Knobel, Finkbeiner, & Caramazza, 2008).
+In addition, speakers tend to experience less tip-of-the-tongue states with high-frequency words than with low-frequency words (e.g., Brown, 2012).
+Although all these observations clearly suggest an advantage in the processing for high-frequency words compared to low-frequency words; it remains still unclear whether this is also the case during anaphor resolution.